 - Not geared so much to gas grilling

 - Not an all-out recipe book, instead, recipes and tips are woven into stories of travels and grilling gurus around the US

 Why it Fires Me Up

 This book makes me feel like I’ve been let in to a secret club!
 Mike takes you behind-the-scenes and shares unique insider tips and hot-off-the-griddle secrets.
 If you think you know barbecue, read this book.
 Then you’ll know barbecue.

-Choose the Right Grilling and Barbecue Cookbook for You
+Choose the Best Grilling Cookbooks and Barbecue Cookbooks for You

 What’s your favorite grilling cookbook?
 Did you choose one from here?
 How did you like it?
 We’d love to hear from you in the comments below!
 Please share your story and share this post.
 Let’s keep spreading the love of barbecue!